rossipedia/rossipedia-generator/posts/2014-11-25-embedded-razor-that-doesnt-suck.md

 working on, because [designers like that kind of thing][1].
 Being a primarily .NET shop, our defacto HTML generation language here at Stack Exchange is Razor.

 What's the big deal?
-Well, these templates needed to live in a library that doesn't depend on `System.Web`, not an ASP.net project.
-And that, my friends, is the point at which I should've purchased a strong bottle of scotch.
+Well, these templates need to live in a library that doesn't depend on `System.Web` (that is: _not_ an ASP.net project).

 <!-- more -->

-"What's the problem?" you say.
-"Hasn't that been done before?"

-"Well, yeah...
-I guess... _technically_.
-But not _well_" I respond a touch too defensively.

-If you've tried this, you know the experience to be less than ideal.
-You have a couple of options:

-* Try to use Razor directly (System.Web.Razor?
-System.Web.WebPages.Razor?)
-* Use a third party solution that has attempted to make this process slightly less..._uncomfortable_.

-The idea of getting all low level and digging into the raw Razor assembly sounded slightly less appealing than sitting through a three hour Justin Bieber concert, so I went with the third party option.
-Specifically, [RazorGenerator][2].

-All was not rainbows and unicorn farts, however.
-There are a few gotchas.
-Hopefully this post will help you avoid some of them.

 RazorGenerator
 --------------

-There are a couple options when using RazorGenerator.
+There are a couple options when it comes to embedding Razor templates into your library.
+For this example, I'm going to use [RazorGenerator][1].
 Searching for RazorGenerator in the Nuget Package manager yields about a handful of results:

 ![RazorGenerator search results](/assets/razorgenerator-results.png)